decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-11-15-simplex-from-benign.md

 author: Ittai Abraham
 ---

 In this post we present a [Simplex](https://simplex.blog)  protocol that solves single shot [consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) and is resilient to $f < n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/), under [partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/).
+In a previous post we showed how to move [from Tendermint to Simplex](https://decentralizedthoughts.github.io/2025-06-18-simplex/).

-In a previous post we showed [Benign Simplex](https://decentralizedthoughts.github.io/2025-11-08-benign-simplex/) which is resilient to $f<n/2$ omission failures in the same setting.
+In this post we show how to move from [Benign Simplex](https://decentralizedthoughts.github.io/2025-11-08-benign-simplex/) to Simplex.
+Benign Simplex is resilient to $f<n/2$ omission failures in the same setting.
 Moving from omission failures to Byzantine failures requires three changes:

 1. To prevent the adversary from controlling more than $f$ parties, we add signatures to all messages.
 This prevents the adversary from forging incorrect proposals when the leader is honest or forge votes from honest voters.
 2. To prevent a malicious leader from equivocating, we require $f<n/3$ and the protocol waits for $n{-}f$ votes for the same value.
 When honest parties vote for at most one value, this prevents having $n{-}f$ votes for two different values.
 Because for $f<n/3$, any two sets of size $n{-}f$ must intersect by more than $f$, indicating some honest party voted twice.
 3. To protect against a malicious leader proposing an *unsafe* value in view $k$.
-A unsafe value is a value that is different than a value that was committed in a previous view.
-The protocol first obtains the following property:
+An unsafe value is a value that is different from the value that was committed in a previous view.
+To do this, Simplex obtains the following skip property:

     * **Skip property**: If a view $v$ has $n{-}f$ `<Vote, v, ⊥>` messages,  then no decision certificate can form in this view.

-    The protocol uses this to verify that the leader's proposal comes from the highest view $w<k$ in which there could have been a decision for $x$, this guarantees that the proposal is safe.
-This is verified by checking that:
+    Simplex uses this property to verify that the leader's proposal comes from the highest view $w<k$ in which there could have been a decision for $x$, this guarantees that the proposal is safe.
+This verification is done by checking that:

     1. All views $w<v<k$ have $n{-}f$ `<Vote, v, ⊥>`.
     2. If $w>0$ then there are $n{-}f$ `<Vote, w, x>`.
     3. If $w=0$ we check that $x$ is externally valid (signed by a client).

     Safety is provided because a view with a decision certificate cannot be skipped, hence forcing the proposer to use a proposal from that view or higher (and higher is safe via induction).

 That's it!
 With these three changes we get Provable Validated Byzantine Agreement.